 Here RV owners are sharing their own personal experiences & favorite tips to help you make room for all your stuff inside an RV.
 Clever ways to make the most of limited space and what you need to know about RV weight limits.
 Find how much weight your RV can legally handle, how much your RV weighs when it's empty, and how much it weighs after you've packed it for an RV trip.

 Wondering what other RVers do for Halloween on the road?
-Here’s what to expect at the RV parks, campgrounds, and resorts – a fun Halloween guide for RVers.
+Here’s what you can expect to see at the RV parks and RV campgrounds – a fun Halloween guide for RVers.
 Plus tips for making your own RV Halloween decorations!

 When it comes to closing up your house and downsizing your life to fit inside an RV, drastic measures must be taken.
 But living in an RV is worth it!